Myanmar skips ASEAN summit after its military ruler excluded

 A Brunei press statement after the summit didn’t mention Myanmar’s absence but said the bloc’s leaders called again for mediation in the Myanmar crisis to “uphold ASEAN’s credibility”.

 The three-day talks, which are being held by video due to coronavirus concerns, will be joined by other world leaders including U.S. President Joe Biden and the leaders of China and Russia.
-It will be the first time since 2017 that a U.S. president has attended the ASEAN summit.
 The meetings are expected to spotlight Myanmar’s worsening crisis as well as other regional security and economic issues.

 While ASEAN took a major step in excluding Min Aung Hlaing from the summit, a group of lawmakers working to improve rights in the region, ASEAN Parliamentarians for Human Rights, urged the bloc on Tuesday to engage with Myanmar’s opposition National Unity Government.
 NUG views itself as a shadow government and had sought to attend the ASEAN summit.